seoharu/seoharu.github.io/content/en/blog/After-Yang/index.md

 ---
-title: 상실 이후 마주한 숭고함과 존재를 이루는 우주 - 영화 <애프터 양> 비평
+title: The universe that forms the sublime and existence faced after loss - criticizing the movie "After Yang"
-summary: 영화 AFTER YANG 비평문
+summary: criticism of AFTER YANG
 date: Sep 2022

 # Featured image